Virginia

 - Institutions of higher education

-Additionally, certain categories of data are exempt even when held by covered entities.
+Certain data categories are also exempt regardless of who holds them.
 These include data regulated under the Fair Credit Reporting Act (FCRA), the Driver's Privacy Protection Act, the Family Educational Rights and Privacy Act (FERPA), and data processed for employment purposes.

 The VCDPA grants Virginia consumers five core privacy rights under Va.
 Code 59.1-577.
 These rights allow consumers to maintain control over how their personal data is collected, used, and shared.